devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/behavior-driven-development.md

 document the understanding in a declarative, testable way.
 These testable acceptance criteria should be the [Definition of Done](/docs/workflow-management/definition-of-done) for a user story.
 BDD is **not** a technology or automated tool.
-BDD is the process for **defining** the behavior.
-We can then write automated tests for those behaviors.
+BDD is the process of **defining** the behavior.
+We can then automate tests for those behaviors.

 Example: